conda/conda-dot-org/blog/2023-07-28-july-releases.md

 ### 🔧 What Got Fixed? 🔧

-The following bug fixes were implemented in the 3.26.0 version of conda-build:
+The following bug fixes were implemented in conda-build 3.26.0:

 * The handling of unknown binaries with newer `(py)lief` versions has been fixed.
 * `LIEF` logging to remove "Unknown format" warning message is disabled.